emutos/manual/usermanual/docs/index.md

 If you have a minimal Atari system, this screen shot is what you will see: a plain desktop.
 It's not very interesting.
 Still, a few things to note.

 You can bring the mouse pointer up to the Desk entry in the navigation bar.
 That will show you the Desk menu, with one entry: "Desktop info...".
-Click on that to see information about Emutos, including the version number.
+Click on that to see information about EmuTOS, including the version number.

 The File menu will let you format a floppy, which isn't very useful without a floppy drive.
 It will also let you enter [EmuCON](#emucon).
 If [NatFeats](#natfeats) are enabled, you can use the last entry to power off your computer (or exit your emulator).